Sweden – the 16 of November 2018

 going home.
 As she searches for Sidi’s lost hope around the camp, she

 will collect her family’s testimonies, from one generation to the next.

 The film is based on interviews with Palestinian refugees in Lebanon.

+Classic puppet animation for the camp scenes.
+2D animation for the historical scenes.
+We use footage from the camp and area as backgrounds, and the set is based of research done in the camps.
 For the historical scenes we use 2D analog multiplane technique.
 It is a style that Mats has developed and used in his previous films.

 Wardi is 9 years old.
 A curious girl that asks all the wrong questions.
 Cares for her great-granddad.

 Old granddad Sidi is 85 years old.
 1st generation refugee.
 One of the last in the camp still alive that was actually born in Palestine.

 Raed is 32 years old.
 He was born during the 80s.
 “It`s easier with pigeons than humans” he says.
 He has given up all hope for the future.